dmulyalin/ccmd/README.md

 # CCMD Concurrent Command to Multiple Destinations

-Tool to issue command for multiple destinations (IP or Domain Name).
+Tool to run command against multiple destinations (IP or Domain Name) and display results in nice format.

 # Example Usage
-Issue ping command for n hostsin parralel, display and save log results.
+Issue ping command for n hosts in parralel, display and save log results.

 # Python Version.
 Only Python 3.x supported